borisdev/resume/resume_monster.md

 - I nudged the data scientists to articulate the biggest issue as _"garbage in, garbage out"_.
 - I connected with a Founder (VP of Product) at a sister company who translated for me the customer meaning behind the legal invoice line-item data.

-I managed the offshore annotators.
+Managed the Senior Data Scientist consultant, offshore annotators, and the subject-matter expert

+- I added the subject-matter expert to our team.
 - I included the offshore annotators and subject-matter expert into a continuous improvement collaboration on AI flag definition and annotation guidelines.
 - I changed the annotation process to small batches